IKIM-Essen/ClusterDocs/docs/transfer.md

 # Uploading data to the European Genome-phenome Archive (EGA)

+> The [European Genome-phenome Archive (EGA)](https://ega-archive.org/) is a service for permanent archiving and sharing of personally identifiable genetic, phenotypic, and clinical data generated for the purposes of biomedical research projects or in the context of research-focused healthcare systems.

+Thus, you can archive patient-related research data that you use in publications, and provide it to other scientists.
+Importantly, you can controll access and bind other users of the data to any conditions necessary to conform to the patient consent you originally obtained.

 There are different paths to upload data to different European Genome-phenome Archive (EGA) server locations, and each can be used from different interfaces to then provide the project and sample metadata.
 Please refer to the [EGA submission documentation](https://ega-archive.org/) for up to date details on the different pathways.
 Here, we only document working ways of doing the data upload: